 (Please remember, I am just a teacher, not a doctor or your administrator.
 Please follow your school, and state guidelines for what you are allowed and not allowed to do with social distancing).

-Name Game Speedball (Socially Distanced) – This game has been my go to first day activity with a new group.
-Basically students ask and answer their name in Spanish while throwing a ball in a set pattern.
+Name Game Speedball (Socially Distanced) – This game has been my go-to first-day activity with a new group.
+Basically, students ask and answer their names in Spanish while throwing a ball in a set pattern.
 Here are some ways to play and learn names, while trying to maintain distance.

 - Play outside in a very large circle.
 Have everyone wearing masks, sanitizing a ball, and hand before and after playing.

 - Play at desks facing the front without a ball.
 Have everyone stand in front of their desk.
 Instead of a ball students play, throwing an imaginary pass or “passing the snap.”
 Or students could do a specific action and then pass it on.